davethomasthewendysguy/MTV-Remote-Control/README.md

 	- Google Analytics tracking
 	- Proper parsing of escape characters for artist and song
 	- Prevented videos from the same artist appearing twice
-	- An updated Win Screen with your game videos
+	- An updated end screen with your game's videos

 v0.6 -
 	- Added alternate spellings for some artists